 - When you challenge the accuracy of your personal data

-- When you oppose the processing of your Personal Data that is founded on the interests of the person processing it, during the verification process as to whether the legitimacy of the motives for the processing prevail over those of the person concerned.
+- When you object to the processing of your personal data that is founded on the interests of the person processing it during the verification process as to whether the legitimacy of the motives for the processing prevail over those of the person concerned.

 The right to the portability of your personal data

-When the treatment is based on your consent or contract, this right to portability allows you to receive the raw Personal Data that you have provided to Valtus in a structured, commonly used format, and to transmit such data to another controller without Valtus impeding it.
-When technically possible, you can request that this Personal Data be forwarded directly to another processing manager by Valtus.
+When the treatment is based on your consent or contract, this right to portability allows you to receive raw personal data that you have provided to Valtus in a structured, commonly used format, and to transmit such data to another controller without Valtus impeding it.
+When technically possible, you can request that this personal data be forwarded directly to another processing manager by Valtus.

 The data concerned with portability is limited to the raw data that you have transmitted to us, excluding data resulting from work done by Valtus.

-When Valtus processes your Personal Data on the basis of your consent, you can withdraw it at any time by sending a request to Valtus (see below “How to exercise my rights?”).
-On the other hand, and in accordance with the applicable law, the withdrawal of your consent is only valid for the future and cannot therefore call into question the legality of the processing done before that withdrawal or on another basis such as for example the execution of a contract.
+When Valtus processes your personal data on the basis of your consent, you can withdraw consent at any time by sending a request to Valtus (see below “How to exercise my rights?”). on the other hand, and in accordance with the applicable law, the withdrawal of your consent is only valid for the future and cannot therefore call into question the legality of the processing done before the consent withdrawal request or on another basis such as for example the execution of a contract.

-Finally, you have the right to determine the fate of your Personal Data postmortem by adopting general or special guidelines.
+Finally, you have the right to determine the fate of your personal data after your death by adopting general or special guidelines.
 Valtus is committed to complying with these guidelines.
-In the absence of directives, Valtus recognizes your heirs’ ability to exercise certain rights, in particular the right to oppose and/or delete and/or close the deceased’s account and to oppose the processing of his/her data.
+In the absence of directives, Valtus recognizes your heirs’ ability to exercise certain rights, in particular the right to object and/or delete and/or close the deceased’s account and to object to the processing of his/her data.

 How do you exercise your rights?

-You can exercise your privacy rights by sending us your request, along with a copy of any identity documents to email@example.com for EU complaints and firstname.lastname@example.org for UK based complaints.
+You can exercise your privacy rights by sending us your request along with a copy of any identity documents to email@example.com for EU complaints and firstname.lastname@example.org for UK based complaints.